 As a result, the political and economic policies of China and the level of economic activity in China may have a significant impact on our business and financial performance.
 For example, changes in laws and policies in China, which could be enacted with little notice, such as restrictions on private enterprise or foreign investment, the introduction of measures to control inflation, changes in the rate or method of taxation, and the imposition of additional restrictions on currency conversion or remittances abroad could significantly impact business investment and exports in China.
 Additionally, government policies that reduce the emphasis on manufacturing and increase priorities for domestic consumption and services may alter trade patterns and reduce demand for containers in China.
 Chinese government environmental laws and regulations may increase the cost of manufacturing in China, leading to reduced exports and decreased container demand.
-Additionally, the imposition of policies aimed at controlling future disease outbreaks, similar to those enacted during the COVID-19 pandemic, may reduce manufacturing and increase in Columna to logistical disruptions in global shipping.
-Changes in China's laws and regulations could also impact the cost and availability of new containers and have a material adverse effect on our business and results of operations.
+Additionally, the imposition of policies aimed at controlling future disease outbreaks, similar to those enacted during the COVID-19 pandemic, may reduce manufacturing activity and exports and lead to logistical disruptions in global shipping.
+Changes in China's laws and regulations could also impact the cost and availability of new containers from the container manufacturers in China.
+These factors could have a significant negative effect on our customers, the cost and availability of new containers and have a material adverse effect on our business and results of operations.